Back to all posts

 When a plunger or drain snake just won’t cut it, you know it’s time to call in the experts.
 Professional plumbers have a whole different set of tools and techniques to deal with major backups safely and effectively.
 Instead of just treating the symptom (the clog), they focus on diagnosing and fixing the root cause, ensuring the problem doesn’t come right back.
 From high-powered water jets to tiny cameras that can travel through your pipes, here’s a look at how the pros handle the toughest drain disasters.

-Hydro Jetting for Stubborn Clogs
+Using Hydro Jetting for Tough Clogs

 For clogs that are deep, dense, or just plain stubborn, professionals often bring out the big guns: hydro jetting.
 This method uses a high-pressure stream of water to blast through whatever is blocking your pipes.
 It’s incredibly effective at clearing out years of accumulated grease, sludge, hair, and even invasive tree roots.
 Unlike a drain snake, which just pokes a hole through the blockage, hydro jetting scours the entire inner surface of the pipe, leaving it almost as clean as the day it was installed.
 It’s a powerful solution that gets to the heart of the problem, which is why it’s a go-to for emergency plumbing situations.

-Finding the Source with a Camera Inspection
+Pinpointing the Problem with a Camera Inspection

 Guesswork has no place in plumbing.
 To figure out exactly what’s causing a backup, a professional plumber can perform a camera inspection.
 This involves feeding a small, waterproof camera into your pipes to get a real-time look at what’s going on inside.
 This technology helps pinpoint the exact location and cause of the issue, whether it’s a massive clog, a cracked pipe, or tree roots that have forced their way in.
 Seeing the problem firsthand allows for a precise diagnosis, so you’re not paying for repairs you don’t actually need.
 It’s the most accurate way to get answers and develop a solid plan of action.